Skip to main content

 The Faculty

-The department has a faculty of over thirty-five mathematicians who collaborate closely with students in courses, research and other projects.
+The department has faculty collaborate closely with students in courses, research and other projects.
 Our faculty has achieved national prominence in mathematical research and education; you can learn more about our department by visiting the About UK Mathematics page, and learn more about the research interests of our faculty by visiting the Faculty Research Group pages.
-Research interests of faculty include areas of pure mathematics such as algebraic combinatorics, polytopes, algebraic geometry, commutative algebra, quadratic forms, algebraic topology, elliptic cohomology, mathematical physics, complex analysis, functional analysis, potential theory, non-linear partial differential equations, inverse problems, harmonic analysis, geometric scattering theory and more.
-In addition, we have an active applied program with interests in areas such as numerical linear algebra, numerical solution of partial differential equations, mathematical biology, and game theory/mathematical economics.
+Research interests of faculty include areas of pure mathematics such as algebraic combinatorics, polytopes, algebraic geometry, commutative algebra, quadratic forms, algebraic topology, category theory, mathematical physics, complex analysis, functional analysis, potential theory, non-linear partial differential equations, inverse problems, harmonic analysis, and more.
+In addition, we have an active applied program with interests in areas such as numerical linear algebra, numerical solution of partial differential equations, mathematical biology, optimization, deep learning, and game theory/mathematical economics.

 Lexington and the Bluegrass Region

 Metropolitan Lexington is in the heart of the Bluegrass region and has a population of over 300,000.
-The area is known for its white-fenced horse farms, thoroughbred racing, a vibrant cultural life, and unspoiled natural beauty.
+The area is known for its a vibrant cultural life and unspoiled natural beauty.
 Well served by the convenient Bluegrass Airport, the city is 80 miles south of Cincinnati, Ohio and 75 miles east of Louisville, Kentucky.
 Lexington is located near the Red River Gorge which provides opportunities for hiking, climbing, and other outdoor activities.
 Lexington is also one of the South's leading medical centers.
-All these amenities, combined with a very modest cost of living, make Lexington a pleasant community for working and living.
+All these amenities, combined with a modest cost of living, make Lexington a pleasant community for working and living.

 The University